2022 Kitchen Remodeling Costs in Dallas

 Are you ready to start your own kitchen remodeling project?

 Post your remodeling project on Sweeten and we’ll connect you with a curated list of trusted contractors, matched to your project.
-Our service is free for homeowners, and hiring your contractor with Sweeten means you’re also covered by our $50,000 Renovation Financial Protection.
+Our service is free for homeowners, and hiring your contractor with Sweeten means you’ll also have access to advice, support, and secure payments.
 Check out our service locations to see if we cover your area.

 Renovate to live, Sweeten to thrive!
 Learn more